Rishit-Ranjan/Transpile_Box/README.md

 # Transpile Box

-transpile_box is a small React + Vite starter focused on fast iteration and simple tooling.
+Transpile Bbox is a small React + Vite starter focused on fast iteration and simple tooling.
 It comes preconfigured with React 19, Vite, Tailwind CSS support and ESLint so you can prototype UI ideas quickly.

 **Tech stack:** `React 19`, `Vite`, `Tailwind CSS`, `ESLint`, `lucide-react` (icons)